Marcophy/SLURM-tools/README.md

 ### Overview

 `jobexplorer.sh` provides an interactive and friendly menu to inspect, monitor, and cancel Slurm jobs, as well as to query job history and user job statistics.
 It is intended for users of clusters managed by Slurm and uses ANSI colors for improved readability in a terminal.

+> [!NOTE]
+> Some features of this script may be blocked by HPC administrators.

 ### Features